Eforen/FlowHS/KANBAN.md

 * [Editor] Chip Save should cleanup .bak file renaming it back to the original filename if the save fails
 * [Editor] Chip Save should cause a toast message in the editor saying if the file was saved or not.
 * [Editor][Bug] Right and Left don't work on rename model for some reason
+* [Editor][TechDebt] Change notification creation in CMD actions to use helper function instead of direct dispatch

 ### v0.2
 * Chips Via Plugins